Posted December 3, 2014

 What is the relationship between the online pharmacy spammers described in your book and those who launch phishing attacks?
 Are they usually the same actors?

 Very few of the successful cybercrooks that I profiled in Spam Nation were involved in only one type of criminal activity.
-Most had experience and/or were actively involved in a variety of criminal endeavors, including money laundering, porn, online gambling and malicious email and phishing.
-I tend to lump password stealing malware (which describes capabilities built into probably 75+ percent of the malware out there) into the phishing category.
+Most had experience and/or were actively involved in a variety of criminal endeavors, including money laundering, porn, online gambling and malicious email and Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers..
+I tend to lump password stealing Malware: Software that is intended to damage or disable computers and computer systems. (which describes capabilities built into probably 75+ percent of the malware out there) into the phishing category.
 Every one of the major spammers was also involved in developing and disseminating malicious software, because it kept their crime machines going.
 And the same money laundering networks that can be used to cash out hacked bank accounts can be useful in obfuscating the movement of cash for large-scale cybercrime operations.

 One of the most engaging threads in the book is your relationship with Pavel Vrublevsky, including your face to face meeting in Moscow.
 Do you think you’ll ever meet Vrublevsky in person again?
 What would that encounter be like?